serverless/serverless/docs/understanding-serverless/serverless-yaml.md

         # You have to provide that variable in serverless.env.yaml
         name: ${prefix}-lambdaName
         handler: handler.hello
-        # only the following paths will be included in the resulting artefact uploaded to Lambda.
+        # only the following paths will be included in the resulting artefact which will be uploaded.
 Without specific include everything in the current folder will be included
         include:
             - lib
             - functions
         # The following paths will be excluded from the resulting artefact.
-If both include and exclude are defined we first apply the include, then the exclude so files are guaranteed to be excluded.
+If both include and exclude are defined we first apply the include, then the exclude so files are guaranteed to be excluded
         exclude:
             - tmp
             - .git